Liam-Booth-Data/impact_evaluation/README.md

 ![Chain rule](screenshots/chain-rule.png)

-The output here is the gradients for each weight, which indicates how much each weight contributed to the total error.
+The output here is the gradients for each weight, which indicates how much each weight contributed to the total error (Rumelhart, Hinton and Williams, 1986).

 The last stage is to use a optimization algorithm like Stochastic Gradient Descent (SGD), to update the weights using the gradients of each weight we just calculated.
 The equation for this process is below: